Urban Humanitarian Emergencies Course

 David has over 30 years’ experience working across the world in development and emergencies.
 He worked for eight years for the NGO CARE International UK as head of policy and then as Regional Manager for Southern and West Africa.
 In 2006 David joined academia as Director of UK centre focusing on development and emergency practice.
 He has held full professorships in the UK, Norway and Australia and visiting professorships in Spain, France and the USA (Harvard University).
 David has held board positions at CARE, Norwegian Refugee Council and the Humanitarian Innovation Fund (HIF), where he chaired the Grants Panel.
 He has led multi-NGO evaluations of disaster response in Nepal, India, Pakistan, Haiti and Philippines.
 David wrote the 2019 ODI/ALNAP Urban Humanitarian Response Good Practice Review and was co-editor of the 2016 IFRC World Disasters Report focusing on resilience.
 David holds a doctorate in development and disasters.

 Dr. Ronak Patel’s work focuses primarily on the challenges and opportunities presented by rapid urbanization for the health and well-being of vulnerable populations and for humanitarian crises.
 His research focuses on exposing and disaggregating cumulative risks and developing tools and interventions to mitigate these risks to health and development.
-His diverse studies have included projects on disaster microinsurance for local market recovery in India, slum upgrading impacts, resilience to urban violence in Columbia, social cohesion and disaster risk reduction in Haiti, indicators for vulnerability and early crisis in urban slums in Kenya, a framework for measuring urban fragility and resilience and gender-based insecurity in urban informal settlements.
-Current projects are investigating food security in conflict and fragile contexts as well as health system strengthening in fragile contexts.
-He works through community-based organizations (CBOs) and aid agencies to collect data and implement projects for marginal populations.
+His diverse studies have included projects on disaster microinsurance for local market recovery in India, slum upgrading impacts, resilience to urban violence in Colombia, indicators for vulnerability and early crisis in urban slums in Kenya, a framework for measuring urban fragility and resilience and gender-based insecurity in urban informal settlements and applying fuzzy cognitive mapping to investigate food security in conflict and fragile contexts as well as health system strengthening.
+He recently launched a 3-year project focusing on social capital for resilience among marginalized communities in Somalia and Haiti.
+He works through community-based organizations (CBOs) and aid agencies to collect data and implement projects that can directly inform programs and policy.

 Intended Audience